antest1/kcanotify/docs/md/en/officialapp.md

 ##### Prerequisite
 <img src="https://kcanotify-docs.s3.ap-northeast-1.amazonaws.com/en/officialapp_integration.png" width="720"/>

-- From Settings → Kcanotify Settings:
+From Settings → Kcanotify Settings:
   - Select KanColle Application: <span class="text-danger">KanColle Android (Official)</span>
   - These settings can only be changed when the service is turned off.

+**You must patch the official app to enable kcanotify to read game traffic.**
+  - check **Instruction for Patching Official App** section for detail

-- From Sniffer(ACTIVE) Settings, enable <span class="text-danger">Capture HTTPS traffic</span>.
+From Sniffer(ACTIVE) Settings, enable <span class="text-danger">Capture HTTPS traffic</span>.
   - You must first install the required components via the <b>Mitm Setup Wizard</b>. (check below instructions)
   - If the required components are not installed, a wizard screen will appear when you start Sniffer.

-- There are no special settings required for the Android version of KanColle.
+---

 ##### How to Play
 <img src="https://kcanotify-docs.s3.ap-northeast-1.amazonaws.com/en/active_sniffer_buttons.png" width="480"/>